Effects of Tricyclic Antidepressants and Safety Concerns

 Written by

 Researchers at University College London compared the use of tricyclic antidepressants with SSRIs or no antidepressant use in nearly 15,000 individuals in Scotland.
-Overall, the older antidepressants were linked with a 35 percent increased risk of cardiovascular disease, while use of SSRIs was not.
+Overall, older antidepressants were linked with a 35 percent increased risk of cardiovascular disease, while the use of SSRIs was not.

-Previous research has shown tricyclic use to be associated with a significantly higher rate of serious cardiovascular side effects, such as increased heart rate, as well as arrhythmias, blood pressure abnormalities, and congestive heart failure.
+Previous research has shown tricyclic use to be associated with a significantly higher rate of severe cardiovascular side effects, such as increased heart rate, as well as arrhythmias, blood pressure abnormalities, and congestive heart failure.
 They have also been linked with weight gain and diabetes, which are risk factors for cardiovascular disease.

-How do Tricyclic Antidepressants and SSRIs Work?
+How Do Tricyclic Antidepressants and SSRIs Work?

 Antidepressants are a class of drugs that work on the neurotransmitters in the brain to correct their chemical imbalances and thus reduce the symptoms of depressive disorders.

 Neurotransmitters are essential communication links between the nerve cells in the brain.
-They reside within the vesicles found in nerve cells and transmit signals from one nerve cell to another target nerve cell, muscle cell or gland cell.
+They reside within the vesicles found in nerve cells and transmit signals from one nerve cell to another target nerve cell, muscle cell, or gland cell.

-The serotonin is one of the several chemicals involved in the transmission of messages between the brain cells.
+Serotonin is one of the several chemicals involved in the transmission of messages between the brain cells.
 It is commonly known as the ‘feel-good chemical’ as it causes a relaxed state of well-being.

 Some examples of tricyclic antidepressant medications are amitriptyline (Elavil), desipramine (Norpramin), nortriptyline (Pamelor), amoxapine, protriptyline (Vivactil), clomipramine (Anafranil), doxepin (Sinequan), imipramine (Tofranil), trimipramine (Surmontil).